FAQ

 When a new version is available, you will see a message on the Dashboard page stating that there are Virtualmin related package updates available.
 Other packages may be listed too, depending on what is available to be updated.
 To install these updates, just click the Install All Updates Now button and follow onscreen instructions.

-For example, on RHEL and derivatives, you can run the following command to update all system packages, including Virtualmin related ones:
+For example, on EL systems, you can run the following command to update all system packages, including Virtualmin related ones:

 dnf update -y